Advertisement

 Doxiepoo size

-The physical appearance of a Doxiepoo will largely depend on the parents.
-Indeed, there are two different sizes of Dachshunds (Standard Dachshund and Miniature Dachshund), and three different sizes of Poodles (Standard Poodle, Miniature Poodle, and Toy Poodle)!
+There is no uniform breed standard for a sausage dog cross Poodle, and the physical appearance of each dog will largely depend on the parents.
+This is because, there are two different sizes of Dachshunds (Standard Dachshund and Miniature Dachshund), and three different sizes of Poodles (Standard Poodle, Miniature Poodle, and Toy Poodle)!
 As such, Doxiepoos can weigh anywhere from five to thirty pounds, and their height spans from 20 to 60 cm – making them either small dogs or medium dogs.

 Doxiepoo temperament